open-education-hub/essentials-security/explaining-the-internet/index.md

 ## The Medium

-This layer is not mentioned in the above diagrams, but is worth mentioning.
+This layer is not mentioned in the above diagrams, but is worth talking a little bit about.
 The medium represents the connection itself between the 2 staions.
 This connection can be:
 - **wired**: using a cable on which digital signals that encode the bits are sent;